Rogomi/Traxion-ProjectLego-TechDoc/web-backend.md

     - `users` - handles the retrieval of all the users
     - `userById` - handles the retrieval of a user based on the given user id
     - `filterUser` - handles the retrieval of all the users using the given filter

+- **scheduleResolver.js** - Handles the connection to scheduling related data.
+    ##### Data/Methods
+    -`emailSchedule` - process the email sending of schedule -`saveSchedule` - process the saving of viewing schedule -`updateBooking` - process the update schedule to sap server -`validateSchedule` - process the checking of booking limit -`getSchedule` - handles the retrieval of viewing schedule -`getSapSchedules` - handles the retrieval of booking schedule from SAP API

+- **unitTurnoverResolver.js** - Handles the connection to scheduling related data.
+    ##### Data/Methods
+    -`updateUnitTurnover` - process the updating of unit turnover -`getUnitTurnover` - handles the retrieval of unit turnover

 #### Routes
 - **routes.js** - compiles the routes